evant/spanalot/README.md

 // You can get pieces that you appened and modify their contents and spans. spanalot.get(0).setText("Hello 2,").addSpan(strikethrough());

-// Make sure you call setText() again to apply you changes! textView.setText(spanalot);
+// Make sure you call setText() again to apply your changes! textView.setText(spanalot);
 ```